Bolivia: Election 2025 and Rodrigo Paz administration (2025-present)

+On 8 November 2025, Rodrigo Paz was sworn in as Bolivia’s new president during Bolivia's worst economic crisis in 40 years.

 Geography

 Bolivia is located in the central zone of South America, between 57°26'–69°38'W and 9°38'–22°53'S. With an area of 1098581 km2, Bolivia is the world's 28th-largest country, and the fifth largest country in South America, extending from the Central Andes through part of the Gran Chaco, Pantanal and as far as the Amazon.
 The geographic center of the country is the so-called Puerto Estrella ("Star Port") on the Río Grande, in Ñuflo de Chávez Province, Santa Cruz Department.

 The geography of the country exhibits a great variety of terrain and climates.
 Bolivia has a high level of biodiversity, considered one of the greatest in the world, as well as several ecoregions with ecological sub-units such as the Altiplano, tropical rainforests (including Amazon rainforest), dry valleys, and the Chiquitania, which is a tropical savanna.
 These areas feature enormous variations in altitude, from an elevation of 6542 m above sea level in Nevado Sajama to nearly 70 m along the Paraguay River.
 Although a country of great geographic diversity, Bolivia has remained a landlocked country since the War of the Pacific.
 Puerto Suárez, San Matías and Puerto Quijarro are located in the Bolivian Pantanal.
+In Bolivia forest cover is around 47% of the total land area, equivalent to 50,833,760 ha of forest in 2020, down from 57,804,720 ha in 1990.
+In 2020, naturally regenerating forest covered 50,771,160 ha and planted forest covered 62,600 ha.
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 24% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Bolivia can be divided into three physiographic regions: